chapel-lang/chapel/doc/sphinx/source/users-guide/base/10-variables.rst

   :lines: 1-4

-Note that whitespae doesn't matter in Chapel, so the use of linefeeds in this example is simply for readability and has no practical impact.
+Note that whitespace doesn't matter in Chapel, so the use of linefeeds in this example is simply for readability and has no practical impact.
 The rule of thumb is that any variable which has neither a type specification nor an initializer will share any type and/or